tsainei/portfolio/JS30/03 - CSS Variables/README.md

-# This is a JS and CSS clock
+# This is CSS Variables.